 - Increased Activity.
 A sudden increase in physical activity can aggravate the plantar fascia, leading to calcium deposits on the heel bone.
 This is especially likely if people jog or walk on hard surfaces, perform sudden bursts of running or jumping, or wear shoes that do not provide proper cushioning.

 - Tight Shoes.
 Some bone spurs will develop on the back of the heel instead of the bottom.
 These spurs are often called “pump bumps” because they are often seen in women who wear high heels, but are also the result of wearing shoes that are too tight or spending all day on your feet in ill-fitting shoes.

 Will I Need Surgery for a Bone Spur?

 Many podiatrists will attempt non-surgical interventions to treat bone spurs before resorting to surgery.
 There are many conservative treatments that can stop the stretching, tearing, and rubbing of the spur against the soft tissues in the heel, such as stretching and physical therapy.
 If conservative treatments are unsuccessful, patients may need surgery to remove the spur or release the tension on the plantar fascia.

 At Sierra Foot & Ankle, we can examine your feet and your shoes to determine if their interaction is aggravating your condition, and can create custom orthotic inserts to accommodate flat feet or high arches.
-Call us at 888-608-8406 or fill out our quick appointment request form to see if we can see you in our Carson City or Gardnerville office today!
+Call us at 888-608-8406 or fill out our quick appointment request form to see if we can see you in our Carson City office today!